-In other words, ever after he would never allow circumstances or the desires of others to dictate his actions.
+In other words, ever after Ray would never allow circumstances or the desires of others to dictate his actions.
 That first clash with Duran had been less a conscious career choice on Leonard’s part as much as a bending to the desires of various vested interests and the public.
 Duran vs Leonard was the biggest and richest match to be made at the time — Leonard’s eight million dollar purse was a record — but in the ring the nature of the situation worked in Duran’s favour, not Sugar Ray’s.
 Intimidated by the ferocious Panamanian and wanting to satisfy public demands, Leonard’s desire to prove himself adversely affected his tactics in the fight.
-He chose to hold his ground against Duran in Montreal, battling mano-a-mano, and while in the process he gave the sport and the people a thrilling war, the end result was his first professional defeat.
+He chose to hold his ground against Duran in Montreal, battling mano-a-mano, and while in the process he gave the sport and the fans a thrilling war, the end result was his first professional defeat.

-But in the fourth it was Lalonde, not Leonard, who woke up the crowd as he caught Ray with a thumping right cross on the forehead that toppled the former champion.
+But in the fourth it was Lalonde, not Leonard, who woke up the crowd as he caught Ray with a thumping right cross on the forehead that toppled the former champ.
 A stunned Leonard rose and then hung on as the champion tried to take advantage, attacking with more wild rights, most of them missing the target.
-The rest of the round was a brawl that saw both men land telling shots and left Ray with a cut on the bridge of his nose.
+The rest of the round was a brawl that saw both fighters land telling shots and left Ray with a cut on the bridge of his nose.

-As the ninth began Leonard appeared in control, but midway through the champion surprised him with a two-fisted volley of power shots that had Ray briefly in trouble.
+As round nine began Leonard appeared in control, but midway through the champion surprised him with a two-fisted volley of power shots that had Ray briefly in trouble.
 Lalonde kept throwing but then Leonard gathered himself and counter-attacked with fury.
 A thudding jab set up a vicious right which buckled Lalonde’s legs and now it was Ray’s turn to launch a barrage of heavy artillery.
 Backed to the ropes, Lalonde ate punch after punch before a vicious left hook put him down.
 The champion struggled to his feet with difficulty and ruefully gestured at Leonard as if to acknowledge his opponent’s superiority.
 It almost appeared as if he thought the fight was over.
 His eyes widened as the referee waved Leonard back in and Ray pounced with two powerful rights and a finishing left.
 Lalonde pitched to the canvas again and the fight was stopped.